cloudevents/spec/http-webhook.md

 processing status is unknown, the response MUST have the [202 Accepted][202] status code.

+If the delivery cannot be accepted because the notification format has not been understood, the service MUST respond with status code [415][415].

+All further error status codes apply as specified in [RFC7231][RFC7231].

 ## 3. Authorization

 The delivery request MUST use one of the following two methods, both of which